-Always turn your transmitter on first and off last.
+• Always turn your transmitter on first and off last.
 This procedure will help to prevent your model from receiving stray signals from another transmitter, or other source, and running out of control.
 Your model has electronic fail-safes to prevent this type of malfunction, but the first, best defense against a runaway model is to always turn the transmitter on first and off last.

-Always use new or freshly charged batteries for the radio system.
+• Always use new or freshly charged batteries for the radio system.
 Weak batteries will limit the radio signal between the receiver and the transmitter.
 Loss of the radio signal can cause you to lose control of your model.

-- Always turn on the transmitter before plugging in the battery. - In order for the transmitter and receiver to bind to one another, the receiver in the model must be turned on within 20 seconds of turning on the transmitter.
+In order for the transmitter and receiver to bind to one another, the receiver in the model must be turned on within 20 seconds of turning on the transmitter.
 The transmitter LED will flash fast red, indicating a failure to link.
 If you miss it, simply turn off the transmitter and start over.